lifebeyondfife/Decider/README.md

 Installation
 ------------

-Install using nuget for .Net Core 2.1
+Install using nuget for .Net Core 2.1, and .Net Standard 2.0

      dotnet add package Decider